 Professor Paul Coram

-Paul Coram is a Professor and Head of School in the School of Accounting and Finance.
+Paul Coram is a Professor in the School of Accounting and Finance.
 His research focuses on the effect of auditing and financial accounting information on decision-making through behavioural research methods.
 His research has been published in leading international journals, including Auditing: A Journal of Practice and Theory, for which he currently serves on the editorial board.
 Paul has participated in several significant research collaborations with various professional and commercial organisations, including two ARC Linkage Grant projects.
 Paul qualified as a Chartered Accountant in Adelaide and originally worked as an auditor.
 He has strong ongoing links with the accounting profession, particularly with the Institute of Chartered Accountants through Regional Council service and also by providing advice on their education programs.
 Paul is committed to ensuring the quality and scholarship of accounting education.
 He was the inaugural winner of the Pearson Accounting Lecturer of the Year Award and serves on the editorial board of Issues in Accounting Education.

 Australian Research Council